 Heat Advisory issued July 28 at 3:16AM CDT until July 28 at 9:00PM CDT by NWS Twin Cities/Chanhassen MN

-Heat Advisory issued July 28 at 3:16AM CDT until July 28 at 9:00PM CDT by NWS Twin Cities/Chanhassen MNUpdated

 * WHAT…Heat index values of 100 to 105 expected.